 Eighty per cent of Canadians are likely to visit a pharmacist for advice on their medications and manage common ailments such as flu and cold.[10]
-In most provinces, pharmacists assess, diagnose, prescribe, and initiate medication therapy for many common conditions and ailments.
+In nearly all jurisdictions, pharmacists assess for, prescribe, and initiate medication therapy for many common conditions and ailments.
 A recent analysis of common ailments programs in Canada estimates that these ailments account for 10-20 per cent of physician workload, at a time when physicians already face significant capacity strains.[11]

-Most Canadians (89 per cent) agree that pharmacists' services should be covered by provincial healthcare plans - like the services provided in a hospital or physician's office.[12]
-As highly valuable healthcare providers, pharmacists should be adequately funded for the critical services they provide.
+Most Canadians (89 per cent) agree that pharmacy services should be covered by provincial healthcare plans - like the services provided in a hospital or physician's office.[12]
+As providers of highly valuable healthcare services, pharmacies should be adequately funded for the critical services they deliver.
 Reimbursement for services that are universally and publicly funded through other parts of the healthcare system should be made available for those same services provided in pharmacies to ensure equitable access of these services for Canadians.